gwokudasam/gwokudasam/README.md

 * 👽 Learning any technology that appears on my way.
 * 📷 I also love learning about photography
 * 👽 I love to use the latest cutting edge tools and technologies
+* 😉 Married to Java, in love with Kotlin

 ----